Warm upYou can download this information in Word and PDF formats

-[You may want to put on music in the background, but ensure this will not prevent any of the dancers from hearing you properly.
+You may want to put on music in the background, but ensure this will not prevent any of the dancers from hearing you properly.
 If you are working with new dancers, the warm-up will also provide you with feedback about their current abilities, remembering that most wheelchair users lack opportunities to move freely around in their daily lives because environments are so cramped.
 You can watch a video of Part 1 of the Warm Up here - this can also be used as a daily warm-up at home.

 Know your limits and take responsibility for your own bodies: don’t do anything that hurts you.